openml/openml-python/_sources/usage.txt

 ***********

-This document will guide you through the most important functions and classes in the OpenML python API.
-Throughout the document, we will use `pandas <http://pandas.pydata.org/>`_ to format and filter tables.
+This document will guide you through the most important functions and classes in the OpenML Python API.
+Throughout this document, we will use `pandas <http://pandas.pydata.org/>`_ to format and filter tables.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Connecting to the OpenML server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The OpenML server can only be accessed by users who have signed up to the OpenML platform.
+The OpenML server can only be accessed by users who have signed up on the OpenML platform.
 If you don't have an account yet,
 `sign up now <http://openml.org/register>`_.
-You will receive an API key which will authenticate you to the server and allow you to download and upload datasets, tasks, runs and flows.
-There are two ways of telling the API key to the OpenML API package.
+You will receive an API key, which will authenticate you to the server and allow you to download and upload datasets, tasks, runs and flows.
+There are two ways of providing the API key to the OpenML API package.
 The first option is to specify the API key programmatically after loading the package: